 You can spend hours manually inputting sales data into a spreadsheet; replying to redundant yet necessary emails; updating project tasks and communicating updates.
 Sure, you’re busy — but you’re not productive.
 In fact, McKinsey thinks about 60% of your day-to-day work can be automated.

 What’s the distinction between busy and productive?
 The latter gives you time and energy to scale your business — and that’s one of many things you’ll have time for once you automate.

 Related Reading: 14 Business Terms Every Entrepreneur Should Know

 Automation improves profitability and productivity.
 It finds you the efficiencies necessary to scale your business.
 Here’s a quick list of other important benefits of automation.

-- Lower operating costs: Specifically, labour.
-For example, you might hire an administrative assistant for appointment setting and other day to day tasks.
+- Lower operating costs: Specifically labor.
+For example, you might hire an administrative assistant for appointment setting and other day-to-day tasks.
 But you can leverage their talents elsewhere and automate instead.